Gerjan77/EvaCoin/doc/build-unix.md

 Dependency Build Instructions: Gentoo
 -------------------------------------

-Note: If you just want to install EvaCoind on Gentoo, you can add the EvaCoin overlay and use your package manager:
+Note: If you just want to install notevildimed on Gentoo, you can add the notEvilDime overlay and use your package manager:

-	layman -a EvaCoin && emerge EvaCoind
+	layman -a notevildime && emerge notevildimed
 	emerge -av1 --noreplace boost glib openssl sys-libs/db:4.8

 Take the following steps to build (no UPnP support):

 	cd ${BITCOIN_DIR}/src
 	make -f makefile.unix USE_UPNP= USE_IPV6=1 BDB_INCLUDE_PATH='/usr/include/db4.8'
-	strip EvaCoind
+	strip notevildimed

 Notes
 -----
-The release is built with GCC and then "strip EvaCoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip notevildimed" to strip the debug symbols, which reduces the executable size by about 90%.